Active Learning with Neural Networks: Insights from Nonparametric Statistics: Deep active learning with abstention: Exponential speedups

 \begin{itemize} \item \textbf{Exponential speedups.} \cref{thm:abs} shows that, equipped with an abstention option, deep active learning enjoys $\polylog(\frac{1}{\eps})$ label complexity.
 This provides theoretical justifications for great empirical results of deep active learning observed in practice.
-Moreover, \cref{alg:NCALP} outputs a classifier that abstains \emph{properly}, i.e., it abstains only if abstention is the optimal choice; such a property further implies $\polylog(\frac{1}{\eps})$ label complexity under \emph{standard} excess error and Massart noise \citep{massart2006risk}.\looseness=-1 \item \textbf{Computational efficiency.} Suppose one can efficiently implement a (weighted) square loss regression oracle over the \emph{initialized} set of neural networks $\cF_\dnn$: Given any set $\cS$ of weighted examples $(w, x, y) \in \R_+ \times \cX \times \cY$ as input, the regression oracle outputs $\widehat f_\dnn \ldef \argmin_{f \in \cF_\dnn} \sum_{(w, x, y) \in \cS} w \paren*{f(x) - y}^2$ .\footnote{In practice, one can approximate this oracle by running stochastic gradient descent.} \cref{alg:NCALP} can then be \emph{efficiently} implemented with $\poly(\frac{1}{ \gamma}) \cdot \frac{1}{\eps}$ oracle calls. \end{itemize}
+Moreover, \cref{alg:NCALP} outputs a classifier that abstains \emph{properly}, i.e., it abstains only if abstention is the optimal choice; such a property further implies $\polylog(\frac{1}{\eps})$ label complexity under \emph{standard} excess error and Massart noise \citep{massart2006risk}.\looseness=-1 \item \textbf{Computational efficiency.} Suppose one can efficiently implement a (weighted) square loss regression oracle over the \emph{initialized} set of neural networks $\cF_\dnn$: Given any set $\cS$ of weighted examples $(w, x, y) \in \R_+ \times \cX \times \cY$, the regression oracle outputs $\widehat f_\dnn \ldef \argmin_{f \in \cF_\dnn} \sum_{(w, x, y) \in \cS} w \paren*{f(x) - y}^2$ .\footnote{In practice, this oracle can be approximated using gradient descent or its variants.} \cref{alg:NCALP} can then be \emph{efficiently} implemented with $\poly(\frac{1}{ \gamma}) \cdot \frac{1}{\eps}$ oracle calls. \end{itemize}

 While the label complexity obtained in \cref{thm:abs} has desired dependence on $\polylog(\frac{1}{\eps})$, its dependence on $\gamma$ can be of order $\gamma^{-\poly(d)}$.
 Our next result shows that, however, such dependence is unavoidable even in the case of learning a single ReLU function. \begin{restatable}{theorem}{thmSingleReLULB} Fix any $\gamma \in (0,1 /8)$.
 For any accuracy level $\eps$ sufficiently small, there exists a problem instance such that (1) $\eta \in \cW^{1,\infty}_1 (\cX)$ and is of the form $\eta(x) \ldef \relu(\ang{w,x}+a)+b$; and (2) for any active learning algorithm, it takes at least $\gamma^{-\Omega(d)}$ labels to identify an $\eps$-optimal classifier, for either standard excess error or Chow's excess error (with parameter $\gamma$). \end{restatable}